EvolvingLMMs-Lab/lmms-eval/docs/lmms-eval-0.3.md

     Our selected benchmarks assess the following key audio processing abilities, as inspired by [AudioBench](https://github.com/AudioLLMs/AudioBench):

-    1. **Audio Captioning:** The ability to accurately transcribe human speech and convert audio content into text
+    1. **Audio Captioning:** The ability to accurately transcribe human speech and convert audio content into text.
-    2. **Speech Understanding:** The capability to comprehend the semantic meaning of human speech, enabling appropriate responses to questions and audio instructions
+    2. **Speech Understanding:** The capability to comprehend the semantic meaning of human speech, enabling appropriate responses to questions and audio instructions.
-    3. **Audio Scene Understanding:** The ability to interpret non-human sounds, such as environment sounds
+    3. **Audio Scene Understanding:** The ability to interpret non-human sounds, such as environment sounds.
-    4. **Voice Understanding:** The capability to analyze non-speech human vocal information, including emotional states, accents, and speaker characteristics
+    4. **Voice Understanding:** The capability to analyze non-speech human vocal information, including emotional states, accents, and speaker characteristics.
-    5. **Specialized Audio Processing:** The ability to analyze other audio types, such as musical compositions and multilingual content
+    5. **Specialized Audio Processing:** The ability to analyze other audio types, such as musical compositions and multilingual content.

     Our selected audio benchmarks collectively form a comprehensive evaluation of different audio-based capabilities across diverse scenarios.